Mark Goodman: Biography

-Career
+Early career

 Radio

 Goodman started in radio at rock station 93.3 WMMR Philadelphia in 1978 and later became the music director of the station.
 In 1980, he moved to New York to work at WPLJ, at the time the top rock station in the U.S. He was heard Monday through Saturday from 10 p.m. to 2 a.m.

 Goodman was on the air the night in December 1980 that John Lennon was murdered in front of his Manhattan apartment building.
 Goodman reported extensively on the events as the news began to spread about Lennon's killing.